yordanovr/exercice-repo/README.md

 # exercice-repo
+This project will contain...
-Repo made for exercice
+Repo made for exercice.
-We resolved the conflict!
+Edited again in master branch..